OpenLinkSoftware/Documentation/virtdoc2md/virtdoc_md_conversion/9 - SQL Reference/chapter9.md

 is the path connecting persons 1 and 4.
 If there are columns in the select that are neither input or output, they too are recorded for each step of the path.
-The result set may include just the ends of a path, i.e. one row where the input columns have the beginning and the output columns the end of the path.
+The result set may include just the ends of a path, i.e., one row where the input columns have the beginning and the output columns the end of the path.
 This means there is one row per distinct path.
 The result set may also include a row for each step on each path.